opendevtools/supreme/README.md

 ### GitHub Actions

 Create workflows for GitHub actions.
+It automatically detects these languages and tweaks the config files:

+- JavaScript / TypeScript
+- ReScript
+- Rust

+#### Files created

 - `pr_check.yml` - Run tests and linting on pull requests targeting master branch
 - `release.yml` - Run tests and publishes a new release on push to master branch